MetroCS/redistricting/README.md

-# Redistricting a Geographic Region
+# Redistricting a Geographic Region into Election Districts

 Objective: A computer program designed to split a given geographic region into election districts.